eahrold/AllTheThings/reviews/svelte-native.md

 I'm a Svelte Developer, with no Mobile development experience, but want to get into that field.
 How about me.

 **Yes**, NativeScript is a fairly mature project, and Svelte is great.
-This would be a smart place to start, and you could focus your efforts in learning the nuances of Mobile development, and not get bogged down with the convoluted design patterns with react and hooks, which solved some problems, but are still inherently flawed (I'm talking about you useEffect() dependancys nightmares!).
+This would be a smart place to start, and you could focus your efforts in learning the nuances of Mobile development, and not get bogged down with the convoluted design patterns with react and hooks, which solved some problems, but are still inherently flawed (I'm talking about you useEffect() dependency's nightmares!).

-### I'm a ReactNatie Developer, should I switch to SvelteNative
+### I'm a ReactNative Developer, should I switch to SvelteNative

 **No.** For better or worse, as of now ReactNative is better than NativeScript.
 The eco-system is better.

 The core components are better in RN.
-For example with, NativeScript the List (RN's FlatList) has a pretty poor implementaion, lacking some of the most basic features such as pull-to-refresh by default.
+For example with, NativeScript the List (RN's FlatList) has a pretty poor implementation, lacking some of the most basic features such as pull-to-refresh by default.
 And I've yet to work on an app that doesn't have a list.

 You can get these features via NativeScript UI `tns plugin add nativescript-pro-ui` but then you have to do a bunch of porting for SvelteNative, bridging those components.